juanpc2018/Amiga-PPC-links/README.md

 Limitations: </br>
 AmigaOS4.1 does Not run / install directly on a Vintage Apple PowerMac G5 </br>
+thats because: </br>
+Apple PowerPC, Pegasos and other PowerPC like ACube Sam460 are CHRP-compliant systems. </br>
+but AmigaOne X1000, AmigaOne X5000 and NXP T2080RDB-PC are Not. </br>
+and X1000 is also different than X5000 / NXP </br>
-thats weird because AmigaOS4. is designed for PowerPC, and Apple PowerMac G5 has PowerPC CPU, </br>
+AmigaOS4 is designed for PowerPC, and Apple PowerMac G5 has PowerPC CPU, </br>
-but Not all PowerPC are the same. </br>
+but All PowerPC are Not the same. </br>
 different Boot Firmware & CPU design, like QEMU requires specific CPU to run. </p>

-AmigaOS4.1 has different DVD installers: Final Classic available for purchase, </br>
+AmigaOS4.1 and Fienix Linux has different .iso installers: </br>
+AmigaOS4.1 Classic Final Edition available for purchase from Hyperion Website or Boxed from Authorized distributors, </br>
-compatible with AmigaOne 500 "Sam440/460ex" PPC CPUs, FS-UAE, QEMU, Amiga 4000 with CyberStorm PPC accelerator board, </br>
+Classic is compatible with AmigaOne 500 "Sam440/460ex" PPC CPUs, FS-UAE, QEMU, and Amiga 4000 with CyberStorm PPC accelerator board, </br>
-and the X1000 / X5000 installer designed for P5020 and P5040 PowerPC CPUs, Bundled when purchasing New HW. </p>
+the X1000 / X5000 installer designed for other PowerPC CPUs, Bundled when purchasing X5000 New. </p>

 Untested: Build rEFInd from source on PPC, </br>
 http://www.rodsbooks.com/refind/getting.html </p>